n-smith-public/cs4241e25-final-project/README.md

 ### Contributions

 This project was made entirely by myself.
 I made use of a tracking "sheet" via a Discord message for what I wanted to improve on.

+In order to make sure this worked well, I asked multiple of my friend groups for feedback on this, although it was not quite guided line the process for A3.
+So far, besides some confusion regarding login, everyone seemed to be able to operate it intuitvely.